defold/doc/docs/en/shared/linux-faq.md

 ```

-#### Q: The Defold editor crashes when opening a collection or game object and the crash refers to "com.jogamp.opengl"
+#### Q: The Defold editor crashes when opening a collection or game object and the crash refers to `com.jogamp.opengl`

 A: On certain distributions (like Ubuntu 18) there is an issue with the version of jogamp/jogl Defold uses vs. the version of [Mesa](https://docs.mesa3d.org/) on the system.
 You can override which GL version that gets reported when calling `glGetString(GL_VERSION)` by setting the `MESA_GL_VERSION_OVERRIDE` to 2.1 or a larger value but less than or equal to the version of your driver.
 You can check which is the maximum OpenGL version your driver supports using `glxinfo`: